"A Lesson On Neurology

 The lovebirds of my synapses talk softly

-another.
+to one another.
 Dendrites holds dendrites.

 My body gaining not weight but rather,

-everything the world has given me,
+everything the world has given me, stuffed

-in the rivers and valleys of my mind, the
+in the rivers and valleys of my mind, the folds

 and grooves of pink-grey matter.